Franco (General Hospital)

-Franco is a fictional character from General Hospital, an American soap opera on the ABC network.
+Franco Baldwin is a fictional character from General Hospital, an American soap opera on the ABC network.
 James Franco originated the character in November 2009, after seeking out a soap opera role.
 He continued to portray the character in intermittent guest stints through January 2012.
 The character of Franco is a multi-media artist and serial killer who becomes fixated on Jason Morgan (Steve Burton), a known hitman.
 Franco terrorizes Jason, along with his friends and family.
 Jason supposedly kills Franco in January 2012, after Franco allegedly rapes Jason's wife Sam (Kelly Monaco).
 The character is mentioned often after his alleged death, and for a time it was believed that he was Jason's twin brother.
 In May 2013, Roger Howarth assumed the role when the character was revealed to be alive.
 Franco's return brought about the revelation that his biological parents are Scott Baldwin (Kin Shriner) and Heather Webber (Robin Mattson).
 In March 2021, the character was written off after being fatally shot by Peter August (Wes Ramsey).

 James Franco's casting on General Hospital was met by surprise and mixed reviews.
 Franco also used his time on the series to create a documentary that was shown at the Tribeca Film Festival, and turned a scene filming at MOCA into a live performance piece.
 The attention Franco garnered boosted publicity for General Hospital and the soap opera genre.